Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Tests

+The density color map at $t/t_{KH}=1.5$ is shown in Fig.~\ref{fig:windblob} for both choices of VEs.
+We see here that, independently of the VE choice, mixing is taking place, which will eventually destroy the cloud -- albeit more efficiently if $\sigma\ne 0$.
+Figure~\ref{fig:romax} shows the maximum density attained in the cloud during the first stages of the interaction.
+Because of the strong impact of the wind, a shock-wave is born, which moves through the dense cloud and compresses its matter.
+The density jumps from the original value of $\rho_0=10$ and tends toward the limiting value $\rho=4 \rho_0$, which is characteristic of a strong shock in a gas with $\gamma=5/3$.
+All models show a similar behavior but the profile from models calculated with $X=m/\rho^0$, give in general larger values than models calculated with $X=m$.

-In order to characterize the destruction of the high-density cloud, we tracked the percent of surviving cloud mass (criteria: $\rho\geq 0.64\rho_c$ and $u\leq 0.9 u_w$) in function of $t/t_{KH}$ in Fig.~\ref{fig:survivingcloud}, where $t_{KH}$ is the characteristic growth time for the KH instability as defined in \cite{age07}.
-From this result we can see that the choice of the VE is less relevant than using a crossed formulation of the equations (i.e. variable $\sigma$ or $\sigma=1$).
+In order to characterize the destruction of the high-density cloud, we tracked the percent of surviving cloud mass (criteria: $\rho\geq 0.64\rho_c$ and $u\leq 0.9 u_w$) in function of $t/t_{KH}$ in Fig.~\ref{fig:survivingcloud}.
+From this result, we can see that the choice of the VEs is less relevant than using a crossed formulation of the equations (i.e., variable $\sigma$ or $\sigma=1$).
 Indeed, the cloud is mostly destroyed in all simulations, and this is mainly due to the integral formulation of the SPH equations combined with the addition of the heat transfer term in the AV equation.
-Nevertheless, the surviving fraction of the cloud decreases faster and to lower values provided we don't use $\sigma=0$, independently of the VE choice.
-The slight delay in the evolution of the surviving fraction with $X=m/\rho_0$ simply reflects the fact that the ensuing VEs better track the density peak at the forward shock moving through the cloud.
-Such density enhancement results in the slight delay in crossing the above threshold condition $\rho\geq 0.64\rho_c$.
+Nevertheless, the surviving fraction of the cloud decreases faster and to lower values -- provided we do not use $\sigma=0$, independently of the VE choice.
+The slight delay in the evolution of the surviving fraction with $X=m/\rho^0$ simply reflects the fact that the ensuing VEs better track the density peak at the forward shock moving through the cloud.
+Such a density enhancement results in the slight delay in crossing the above threshold condition $\rho\geq 0.64\rho_c$.
+The disintegration rate of the cloud depicted in Fig.~\ref{fig:survivingcloud} when $\sigma\ne 0$ is in close agreement with that obtained with the CRKSPH scheme by \citet{fro17}.

+In summary, when large density contrasts are present, better accuracy is achieved by the proposed generalized volume elements, while the suppression of the tensile instability is handled via a surgical departure of the Lagrangian scheme, using a variable $\sigma$.